tokenized/docs/protocol-asset-definition.md

             <td class="a10">uint16</td>
             <td class="a10"></td>
         </tr>
         <tr>
             <td class="a9">Asset Payload</td>
             <td class="a10">AssetPayload</td>
             <td class="a10">0</td>
             <td class="a10">some data</td>
-            <td class="a10">Payload length is dependent on the asset type.
-Each asset is made up of a defined set of information pertaining to the specific asset type, and may contain fields of variable length type (nvarchar8, 16, 32)</td>
+            <td class="a10"><abbr title="Payload length is dependent on the asset type.
+Each asset is made up of a defined set of information pertaining to the specific asset type, and may contain fields of variable length type (nvarchar8, 16, 32)">Payload length is dependent on the asset type.
+Each asset is made up o ...
+Hover for more</abbr></td>
             <td class="a10">byte[]</td>
             <td class="a10"></td>
         </tr>
     </table>
 </div>